 Expunging or Sealing Adult Criminal Records in Maine

-What Constitutes Confidential Criminal History Information in Maine?
+Examples of Confidential Criminal History Record Information

-• cases in which the defendant has been granted a full and free pardon.
+• cases in which the defendant has been granted a full-and-free pardon.

 (Me.
 Rev. Stat. tit.
-16, § 703 (2020).)
+16, § 703 (2023).)

-Who Can Access Confidential Information, and for What Purpose?
+Who Can Access Confidential Criminal History Information?

 • any person who has the express right to such information, as specified by statute, court order, court rule, or court decision